A Somewhat Somber But Powerful Topic In Photography

 Through photographic imagery, the entire world bore witness to the constant and daily endless river of blood and violence.

-Nowadays the iconic images mentioned above, along with the flying Hueys and exploding Napalm fireballs, are symbols that pop immediately into our mind when we think of the Vietnam War.
+iconic images mentioned above, along with the flying Hueys and exploding Napalm fireballs, are symbols that pop immediately into our mind when we think of the Vietnam War.
 Summary

 Many photographers perished documenting this war.
 Even

 Robert Capa died while covering the early beginnings of the conflict, and the images that we are able to still look at are a constant reminder of the horrors humanity has endured in history.